Dae-Moon/SimpleP3D/README.md

 ### Windows

 You can use some IDEs that support CMake, like [Visual studio](https://visualstudio.microsoft.com)
-Or you can (you need some kind of compiler on windows)
+Or you can (you need download cmake and some kind of compiler on windows)
 ```PowerShell
 git clone https://github.com/Dae-Moon/SimpleP3D.git
 cd SimpleP3D